Tax Return Preparers Beware - IRS Agents Posed as Clients.

 Listening to the Jury Verdict for Each of the 21 Counts Being Read Aloud was Surreal.

 The forperson handed 21 pages representing the jury's 21 verdicts on the 21 counts that remained following the government dismissing 9 counts during the trial.
 The Court reviewed the forms and authorized the clerk to publish the verdicts by reading them aloud.
 The clerk read aloud: "In the case of United States v.
 Sergio Gardea, * * * as to count one we the jury find the defendant NOT GUILTY."
 This was followed by a similar announcement for each of the other counts.
 Each time there was tension followed by joy.
 I glanced over at Mr. Gardea sitting next to me.
 I could see two years of stress and worry being removed from his mind.
 His family and friends were in the courtroom sitting behind him.
 The setting was surreal.

 It was a Great Day for Justice and All Tax Return Preparers.

-The jury and the Court insured that justice was served.
+The jury and the Court ensured that justice was served.
 But it was also a great day for all tax preparers.
-Mr. Gardea obeyed the mandates of Circular 230 and relied upon the answers his clients provided to his questions during the course of preparing their income tax returns.
+Mr. Gardea obeyed the mandates of Circular 230 and relied upon the answers his clients provided to his questions while preparing their income tax returns.
 Five years later, the IRS brought a criminal trial largely based upon the assertions of the taxpayer clients as to what they were asked and what they said to their tax return preparer while their tax return was being prepared.
-If this type of evidence would have been sufficient to convict Mr. Gardea, virtually every tax return preparer would have been at risk.
+If this evidence had been sufficient to convict Mr. Gardea, virtually every tax return preparer would have been at risk.
 In this respect, Mr. Gardea's victory in court was a victory for all tax return preparers.